FreakeyPlays/FreakeyPlays/README.md

 <br>
 I'm a Software Engineering and Media Computing Student at Esslingen University.<br />
-Currently, I am learning all kinds of Web Technologies, reaching from Frontend to Backend.<br />
+Currently, I am writing my Bachelor Thesis with the Topic "Prototypical development of a video streaming application as a progressive web app using Astro".<br />
 I am looking forward to learning new techniques and new Frameworks to create fascinating applications.

 <br clear="left"/>